• Skip to primary navigation

 I played with an open faced version first, it just wasn’t the same though.

-The grilled cheese portion is where I got to give a nod to Wisconsin, since it uses brick-an aromatic, washed rind cheese that has a cult following in the badger state.
+The grilled cheese portion is where I got to give a nod to Wisconsin.
+Here I use brick-an aromatic, washed rind cheese that has a cult following in the Badger State.
 The rye bread I chose since morels have a natural affinity for it, for some reason they just really taste good together.

-In the end I didn’t win the, but that’s only because the judges must not have actually tasted it.
-They were supposed to cook and test every sandwich-I guarantee you, if they really tried it, it would’ve won.
+In the end I didn't win, but that's only because the judges must not have actually tasted it.
+They were supposed to cook and test every sandwich, but I doubt they had fresh morels and ramps to test it out.

 morel grilled cheese with ramp leaf aioli